Sandy Senn: Abortion

 Senn supports the legalization of abortion.
 She has stated that the issue surrounding abortion access "[has] been about control" In 2023, she joined with a Democrat, an Independent, and two other Republican women state senators, calling themselves, "The Sister Senators": Sen. Mia McLeod (I-Richland), Sen. Katrina Shealy (R-Lexington), Sen. Penry Gustafson (R-Kershaw), Sen. Margie Bright-Matthews (D-Colleton) and Senn herself.
 They blocked the passage of a bill that would have banned almost all abortions in South Carolina; with exceptions for rape/incest (first-trimester only) and medical emergencies.
 Senn, Shealy, and Gustafson were all defeated in their primary elections the following year.

 Awards and recognitions

 In September 2023, it was announced that Senn and the "Sister Senators" had been selected to receive the John F. Kennedy Profiles in Courage Award, joining prominent recipients such as George H.W.
 Bush, Barack Obama, Bob Inglis, Nancy Pelosi, John McCain and Gabrielle Giffords.
 The award was presented in an October 2023 ceremony at the John F. Kennedy Presidential Library.

 Media portrayals

-A documentary entitled “Sister Senators,” a Lynnwood Pictures and Global Neighborhood project, is now in production.
+In 2024, the documentary entitled Sister Senators, a Lynnwood Pictures and Global Neighborhood project, was announced to be in production.
 Producers are Emily Harrold and Robin Hessman, co-producer is Rachel Denny.
 The film is executive produced by Ruth Ann Harnisch and co-executive produced by Ann Lovell.
 It has been presented at Ji.hlava International Documentary Film Festival.